Programming-0101/TheBook/Teach/ReadMe.md

 ## Topic C

-The focus of this third part is to show the concepts of encapsulation and information hiding as well as good object design by creating private fields and introducing public getters/setters and constructors.
+> The focus of this third part is to show the concepts of encapsulation and information hiding as well as good object design by creating private fields and introducing public getters/setters and constructors.

-### Introduction

 The purpose of this topic is to highlight how a major responsibility of every class is to "protect" the data within the class.
 This is done by designing classes that only use private fields and that "expose" access to the values of those fields through getter and setter methods.
 Getters and setters provide a way for the programmer to control access to fields in an object and to ensure that the fields are "used correctly".